storyprotocol/documentation/combined.md

 ## Claim Revenue

-Once the providing agent has been paid for their work (when the requesting agent minted a license that costed $), they can claim their due revenue with the SDK like so:
+Once the providing agent has been paid for their work (when the requesting agent minted a license that cost $), they can claim their due revenue with the SDK like so:

 ```typescript TypeScript
 const response = await client.royalty.snapshotAndClaimByTokenBatch({